huggingface/blog/intro-graphml.md

 A GNN is made of successive layers.
 A GNN layer represents a node as the combination (**aggregation**) of the representations of its neighbours and itself from the previous layer (**message passing**) (plus usually an activation to add some nonlinearity).

-**Comparison to other models**: A CNN can be seen as a GNN with fixed neighbors sizes (through the sliding window) and ordering (it is not permutation equivariant).
-A transformer without positional embeddings can be seen as a GNN on a fully connected input graph.
+**Comparison to other models**: A CNN can be seen as a GNN with fixed neighbor sizes (through the sliding window) and ordering (it is not permutation equivariant).
+A [Transformer](https://arxiv.org/abs/1706.03762v3) without positional embeddings can be seen as a GNN on a fully-connected input graph.

 ### Aggregation and message passing